 powerful and beneficial molecules in the human body.
 One would think that hormone optimization would be an accepted part of

 medical practice.
-Instead, a hormone deficiency is diagnosed only if a person is "low"--in the lowest 2.5% of the general
+Instead, doctors diagnose a hormone deficiency only if the level is "low"--in the lowest 2.5% of the general

-population, and then only enough hormone is provided to get their levels above bottom of the range.
+population.
+Then they provide enough hormone is provided to get the level into the population range.
 Worse, hormones are

 misunderstood and feared, and the practice of optimizing hormones villified.
 WHY?
 Physicians hold many false beliefs about

-ignorance and fear persists due to the corruption of medicine by patent and corporate law, and by the pharmaceutical industry
+fear is caused by corruption of medicine by patent and corporate law and the pharmaceutical industry.